Assistant Professor

 Nie, Yining.
 2022.
 Turkish causatives are recursive: A response to Key 2013.

 Linguistic Inquiry (early access).
-DOI: 10.1162/ling_a_00472 [paper]
+DOI: 10.1162/ling_a_00472

 Martin, Fabienne, Yining Nie, Artemis Alexiadou and Maria Teresa Guasti.
 2022.
 Wearing causation on its sleeve: Overt cause in child French causatives.